IntelPython/numba-dpex/README.md

 # What?

-Intel Data-parallel Extension for Numba (f.k.a.
+Intel Data-parallel Extension for Numba (a.k.a numba-dpex, f.k.a.
 Numba-dppy) is an extension to the [Numba](http://numba.pydata.org) Python JIT compiler that provides a way to write data-parallel kernels directly in Python and offload them on various types of Intel&reg; architectures including CPUs,